Home / Career Guides / Underwriter

 How to become an underwriter

-Step 1: Obtain a high school diploma or equivalent
+Step 1: Finish high school

-Step 2: Pursue a bachelor’s degree
+Step 2: Get a college degree

-Step 3: Gain experience in the financial or insurance industry
+Step 3: Work in finance or insurance

 You may also consider this Risk Management Specialization, offered by the New York Institute of Finance via Coursera.
-It’s completely online with flexible deadlines, and you’ll earn a shareable certificate upon completion.
+It’s completely online with flexible deadlines, and you’ll earn a certificate upon completion.

 How much do underwriters make?